caniken03/newvioconcierge/replit.md

 - **Phone Normalization**: Server-side normalization using libphonenumber-js with E.164 enforcement and Unicode control character stripping.
 - **Tenant Isolation**: Enhanced cache management and dynamic API calls ensure strict tenant data isolation, eliminating hardcoded values.
 - **Admin Tenant Creation Wizard**: A 7-step wizard for super admins to create tenants with template-driven setup, advanced feature control, and robust validation.
+- **Group Member Management**: Contact groups support two workflows for adding members: (1) From Contacts page: use the UserPlus button in the contacts table to add individual contacts to any group via SimpleGroupAssignment dropdown.
+(2) From Group Viewer: click "Add Members" button in the GroupMemberViewer toolbar to open a modal showing all contacts not in the group, with search/filter capabilities and multi-select checkboxes for bulk additions.
+Both workflows use the `/api/contact-group-memberships` bulk endpoint for consistent handling, automatic cache invalidation, and comprehensive error feedback via toast notifications.

 # External Dependencies